Detection of noise correlations in two qubit systems by Machine Learning: Machine Learning model and Data generation

 We use as input to the ML model the STIRAP efficiencies measured under three different driving conditions~\cite{MukherjeeMLST2024noise} \begin{enumerate}[label=(\roman{*})] \item $\Opmax = \Osmax$,

 \item $\Opmax = 2\Osmax$,

 \item $\Opmax = \Osmax/2$, \end{enumerate} with the constraint $(\Opmax)^{2}+ (\Osmax)^{2}$ constant.
 This approach is advantageous as it provides high sensitivity to noise while requiring low experimental effort and is straightforward to implement in most physical systems.
 In fact the measurement has to be performed only at the end of (and not during) the evolution.
 This eliminates the necessity for time series data and may drastically reduce the duration of the experiment.
+In fact, by relying exclusively on final-state populations, the protocol avoids time-resolved measurements or continuous monitoring.
+This substantially reduces experimental overhead, data acquisition and storage requirements, and makes the approach particularly suitable for scalable implementations.

 To generate the dataset, we numerically simulate the dynamics of the two-qubits system and evaluate the efficiency as reported in Sec.~\ref{sec:efficiency}.
-Each input data point is then a three dimensional Real vector $\vect{x}= (\xi _{\Op=\Os}, \xi_{\Op>\Os}, \xi_{\Op<\Os})$.
+Each input data point is then a three dimensional Real vector $\vect{x}= (\xi_{\Op=\Os}, \xi _{\Op>\Os}, \xi_{\Op<\Os})$.

-For correlated (anti-correlated) non-Markovian noise we generate each data sample by randomly selecting the correlation parameter $\eta$ within the range $[0.1 , 5]$ ($[-5, -0.1]$).
+For correlated (anti-correlated) non-Markovian noise we generate each data sample by randomly selecting the correlation parameter $\eta$ within the range $[0.1 , 5 ]$ ($[-5, -0.1]$).
 For each choice of $\eta$, we numerically evaluate the efficiency, eq.~\eqref{eq:efficiency_quasistatic_corr}, under the three pulse conditions outlined earlier, yielding a single sample.

-For uncorrelated non-Markovian noise instead, as the two random variables $\delta _{1}$ and $\delta_{2}$ are independent, we vary the standard deviation of the Gaussian distributions $p_{1}(\delta_{1})$ and $p_{2}(\delta_{2})$ respectively within the range $\sigma_{1}, \sigma_{2}\in [\frac{\sigma}{5}, 5\sigma ]$, with $\sigma=10^{-2} \epsilon$ before calculating every data sample.
+For uncorrelated non-Markovian noise instead, as the two random variables $\delta _{1}$ and $\delta_{2}$ are independent, we vary the standard deviation of the Gaussian distributions $p_{1}(\delta_{1})$ and $p_{2}(\delta_{2})$ respectively within the range $\sigma_{1}, \sigma_{2}\in [\frac{\sigma}{5}, 5\sigma ]$, with $\sigma =10^{-2}\epsilon$ before calculating every data sample.
 We then numerically calculate the efficiencies under the three pulse condition using eq.~\eqref{eq:efficiency_quasistatic_uncorr}.